-This is my current favorite music streaming service.
-Qobuz not only offers true CD quality FLAC streaming but it also allows you to purchase high-resolution 24-bit tracks right through your account.
+This is my current favorite music streaming service (I previously used Qobuz but Tidal works better because of the Roon integration.
+Qobuz is still my favorite when it comes to purchasing high-resolution 24 bit tracks).
+Tidal offers true CD quality FLAC streaming.
 It’s a bit pricey at almost $20 per month for unlimited FLAC streaming but well worth it in my opinion.
 It comes with a great mobile app for iOS and Android.
 I just love having all my music with me all the time wherever I go without having to spend extra time on archiving / storing and managing my music collection offline.
 Why spend hours configuring your NAS, making backups when you can enjoy everything with absolutely no loss of quality from the cloud?
-Qobuz already sounds so good that I haven’t turned on iTunes / Audirvana for a couple of weeks.
-Trust me, my STAX SR-507 headphones would reveal even the smallest details if there were a difference but I simply cannot detect any for now.
-Just make sure you configure Qobuz (desktop application) correctly on your computer so the sound output will not get messed up.
+Tidal already sounds so good that I haven’t turned on iTunes / Audirvana for a couple of weeks.
+Trust me, my STAX headphones would reveal even the smallest details if there were a difference but I simply cannot detect any for now.
+Just make sure you configure Tidal (desktop application) correctly on your computer so the sound output will not get messed up.
 I am going to write a separate article on how to get this right.

 If you happen to live in Europe, this is the best place to shop for brand name pre-owned audiophile gear.
 I bought some of my STAX headphones there at pretty reasonable prices.
 You can also get fancy stuff from Accuphase, Burmester up to Pass Labs amplifiers and even cables.